Xilinx/data-analytics/xql6p2p/host/README.md

 sudo cp xql.so /usr/lib/postgresql/9.6/lib/.

 P2P
+Building the xql6 host:

+O_DIRECT:
+For P2P, it is necessary that the data transfer between the FPGA P2P buffer and the SSD happen in O_DIRECT mode.
+For this the postgresql needed to be modified a bit to make the table opens happen in the O_DIRECT mode.
+The modification is to temporarily change the mdexists declaration in the /usr/include/postgresql/9.6/server/storage/smgr.h file (pls save the original):

+from:
+extern bool mdexists(SMgrRelation reln, ForkNumber forknum);
+to
+extern bool mdexists(SMgrRelation reln, ForkNumber forknum, int isdirect);

+This should not affect the system if no other application is compiling using the postgresql headers.

+Transparent O_DIRECT handling:
+In order to avoid modifcations to the base applications (ex. postgresql in this case) there is a kernel driver which can transparently make the reads and writes between the P2P buffer and the SSD in O_DIRECT mode.
+The driver works from linux kernel version >= 4.8.
+The current XRT supports 4.4.

+Running query in P2P mode:
 Follow the same steps to run the P2P xql6 queries as the non-P2P except that the query now takes a board Id as argument which should be 0 for single board setups.
 For example: